As if osteoporosis drugs couldn’t get any worse, recent research reveals that they may cause hair loss… to the point of baldness.

 Isn’t it fascinating that hair health and bone health are so closely intertwined?
 It just goes to show that if you take care of your bones, your whole body benefits.

-Unlike dangerous drugs, the lifestyle and diet described in the Save Our Bones Program offer only positive “side effects” – and certainly no hair loss!
+Unlike dangerous drugs, the lifestyle and diet described in the Osteoporosis Reversal Program offer only positive “side effects” – and certainly no hair loss!

 Till next time,